dg/ftp-deployment/readme.md

 ; local path (optional)
 local = .

-; run in test-mode? (can be enabled by option -t or --test too) test = no
+; run in test-mode? (can be enabled by option -t or --test) test = no

 ; files and directories to ignore